CSCD01/team_15-project/deliverable-2/BUG-ANALYSIS.md

     Firefox voice supports browser actions through voice command, one of the actions is basic tab navigation such as next tab, previous tab.
 This issue is a feature that adds in more actions in tab navigation like go to a specific tab by index.

-* Work estimation and Why we didn't choose it:
+* Work estimation and why we did not choose this issue:

     Our team has researched on the architecture of the project in the previous deliverables, so the place for modification is quickly identified.
 But as we went into the issue, we encountered two complications that we deemed the issue as inappropriate.
 First this issue involves adding more fields in an object that is shared between multiple modules.
 This is a non-trivial architectural change in the project.
 We estimated that it would take 2+ hours for one team member to identify all the effects of this change.
 Second is that the team needs to research how to pattern match voice command with variables.
 We estimated that this process would take the team 1 to 2 hours as splitting up research work among five people won’t reduce the time to a fifth.